 We suspect that the owner is unaware of this request.
 Should the owner desire ‘a quick sale', turning down a genuine buyer is going to damage their objectives.
 Contact the owners directly and make sure they understand (a)you are keen to buy (b)you are excited to move forward, with finances in place © you have nothing to sell (d) you wish to move quickly (e)but you intend to use your preferred Totterdown conveyancing solicitors - rather thanthose that will give their estate agent a referral fee or hit his conveyancing thresholds set by HQ.

-I have been searching for Totterdown conveyancing quotes online.
-Can I be confident that all the Totterdown practices that are listed on your site are on the bank conveyancing panel?
+I am Googling for Totterdown conveyancing quotes online.
+Can I be confident that all the Totterdown firms that are identified on your website are on the lender conveyancing panel?

-The solicitor and licensed conveyancing practices on our directory have assured us via an online form that they are on the bank panel and agreed to advise us to take down their listing in the event of removal off of the bank panel.
-To date we have not been informed by either a mortgage company or a member of the public that the data about a specific Totterdown firm being on the bank conveyancing panel is not accurate.
+The law firms on our directory have advised us that they are on the lender panel and agreed to advise us to take down their listing in the event of removal off of the lender panel.
+To date we have not been informed by either a mortgage company or a member of the public that the data about a specific Totterdown conveyancing solicitor being on the lender conveyancing panel is not accurate.